 - Adapalene – an OTC topical acne treatment that belongs to the family of retinoids.
 Retinoids are most popular for their anti-aging benefits but are also prescribed by dermatologists for severe acne issues, too.
 Adapalene is the only over-the-counter retinoid that’s shown to be incredibly effective for treating moderate and even severe acne.

 In addition to topical OTC acne treatments, you also have prescription options, which are much stronger.
-Here are some of them:

 - antibiotics, such as topically applied clindamycin